RetroReversing/retroReversing/pages/ds/DSDevkitHardware.md

 For more information about the Writer and a teardown: [The NSMB Hacking Domain » Nintendo DS dev hardware!
 IS-NITRO-EMULATOR & co.](https://nsmbhd.net/thread/4438-nintendo-ds-dev-hardware-is-nitro-emulator-and-co/?from=20)

 ---
+# Consumer Development Kits
+A consumer development kit for the DS?
+Of course Nintendo would never allow Homebrew on their console officially but there was an attempt by Datel to allow users to write Apps for the DS using a special cartridge.

+## Datel Games n Music
+Datel are a very talented company when to comes to by-passing security and doing things people didn't think possible.
+One project they sold in stores was called **Games n' Music** and allowed users to create their own mini Apps.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Datel once released a multimedia cartridge for DS which allowed playing music, images, and user made apps.
+It was essentially a flash cart without a ROM loader.
+These were actually on store shelves in America??
+It&#39;s how I got into piracy and homebrew on my DS at age like, 11... <a href="https://t.co/a7kDkDo7LW">pic.twitter.com/a7kDkDo7LW</a></p>&mdash; Kaitlyn Molinas (@orcastraw) <a href="https://twitter.com/orcastraw/status/1317956971128102912?ref_src=twsrc%5Etfw">October 18, 2020</a></blockquote>

+---
 # References
 [^1]: [Nintendo DS Development Unit! - IS Nitro Emulator - H4G - YouTube](https://www.youtube.com/watch?v=zn2amiL45no)
 [^2]: [Nintendo DS on your television, the IS-Nitro-Capture a developers tool - YouTube](https://www.youtube.com/watch?v=Qh9pHzKFXE4)